fzfking/autofac-godot-di/README.md

 ## Important Notes

-*   **Injection Timing:** Dependency injection for a scene's nodes occurs when that scene becomes the `CurrentScene` *and* its root node is a `SceneContext`.
-This is automatically handled if you use `ISceneController.ChangeScene`.
+*   **Injection Timing:** Dependency injection for a scene's nodes occurs when that scene changed by any method from `SceneController` service provided in library and at first loaded scene after startup.
 *   **Runtime Object Creation:** If you need to create objects and resolve their dependencies at runtime (outside of scene loading), you will need to implement a factory pattern.
     *   You can inject `ILifetimeScope` (either the global one or a scene-specific one from `SceneContext.LifetimeScope`) into your factory.
     *   Use `StaticDependencyInjector.Inject` within the factory to create and get dependencies injected into the new object instance.